Living Learning Communities (LLCs)

 By the end of the academic year, students in the WiSE LLC will:

-- Establish a sense of community that will empower female students who have a passion to pursue a degree in STEM.
+- Establish a sense of community that will empower students who have a passion to pursue a degree in STEM.

 - Recognize and actively participate in a pre-professional organization within their field.